shkumaraman/free-web-hosting/README.md

 Port     : 3306
 ```

-> âš ï¸ Change the password before exposing your app publicly.
+> ï¿½ Change the password before exposing your app publicly.

 ### How to Change Credentials